 “I did not think of my financial future.
 I was in my mid to late 40s and I thought the gravy train would never stop.
 We had many investments, A type of Defined Contribution Plan available in the US.
 There are three types of contributions that can be made to 401(k)s.

 • Pre-tax - No taxes are paid on the contributions or any changes in...
 More and A personal retirement savings plan available in the US.
 There are two types of IRA:

 • Traditional - No taxes are paid on the contributions or any changes in the market value of the investments ...
 More retirement accounts for us as well as the children.
 My husband was a very successful stock broker, financial planner and money management specialist.
 We had a dual income, and mine paid for the cream on the top.”

 “The stock market along with the real estate market became very soft in 2007.
-When I began to notice that these change were imminent, I suggested that we liquidate assets into a strong cash position.
+When I began to notice that these change were imminent, I suggested that we liquidate The value of things the company owns and amounts it is owed into a strong cash position.
 My husband dismissed my thoughts on this topic because I had never been persistent in being a co-manager of our funds.
 The economy was showing its ugly powerful head and so was our 40-year marriage.